-Dental disease is rapidly being recognized as one of the most significant health issues facing cats and dogs.
-70-80% of cats and dogs will have some dental disease by the time they are 3 years old.
-Dental disease can lead to bad breath, painful mouth and difficulty eating, lethargy, and can complicate kidney and heart disease.
+Dental or periodontal disease is one of the most common diseases affecting our companion animals, affecting 70-80% of cats and dogs by the time they are 3 years old.
+Dental disease can lead to bad breath, painful mouth, difficulty eating, lethargy, and can complicate kidney and heart disease.

-The doctors at Anchor Animal Hospital have extensive experience in dentistry and oral surgery and several have received advanced dental training at the Animal Dental Training Center.
+The doctors at Anchor Animal Hospital have experience in dentistry and oral surgery and several have received advanced dental training at the Animal Dental Training Center.
 This allows the doctors at Anchor Animal Hospital the ability to perform advanced dental care.
-Traditionally, veterinary dentistry involved just “pullin’ them out”.
-This approach often times broke off tooth roots, left abscess pockets in place, and often led to complications or continued problems.
-We use surgical approaches to our complicated dental cases.
+We are use a surgical approach to remove infected, broken, or otherwise bad teeth to decrease post=operative pain and decrease healing time.

-Anchor Hospital is also equipped with a state of the art digital dental x-ray unit.
-Digital dental x-ray produces extremely high quality images and has an acquisition time under 5 seconds.
-This allows doctors to easily take dental x-rays to look problems under the gums.
-These x-rays help resolve difficult cases such as painful retained or abscessed tooth roots.
+Anchor Animal Hospital is also equipped with a state of the art digital dental x-ray unit.
+Digital dental x-rays produce extremely high-quality images in under 5 seconds!
+This allows the doctors to easily take x-rays to look for problems under the gums.
+These x-rays help us resolve difficult cases such as painfully retained or abscessed tooth roots.

-We examine our patients’ mouth and teeth as part of our routine yearly exams.
-This is a good time to discuss dental disease with your pet’s doctor and determine if any dental procedures are necessary.
+We examine our patient’s mouth and teeth as part of our routine yearly exams.
+This is a good time to discuss dental disease with your veterinarian and determine if any dental procedures are necessary.